8 Bathroom Vanity Style Ideas

 We pored over some of the bathroom renovations done by contractors in Sweeten‘s network, a free renovation platform that matches homeowners with licensed general contractors and tracks their projects, and found some common motifs—designs that keep coming up in recent bath transformations.
 Here is a look at some of the classic vanity styles that might inspire you as you plan your next renovation.

 Similar to exposed plumbing vanities in the fact that they are largely known for their space-saving qualities, pedestal vanities are making a resurgence, or so many believe.
 However, we would argue they never really went away.
 They have always been a classic option when it comes to updating a square-foot-challenged bathroom.
 They come in a range of designs—from contemporary to traditional—allowing them to blend into many different design environments.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 When you are thinking about a bathroom model, one of the main ways to ensure that your new space will work for you is to consider how to reconfigure the layout to maximize space and storage as well as to make it suit your lifestyle.
 This is an opportunity to get clever and rethink the traditional vanity format.